Isona/dirble/README.md

 # Introduction

 Dirble is a website directory scanning tool for Windows and Linux.
-It's designed to be easy to use - the most basic form of running it is `dirble [url]`.
+It's designed to be fast and easy to use - the most basic form of running it is `dirble [url]`.

 # How to Use